srijan-paul/srijan-paul.github.io/src/content/blog/web3.md

 And unlike the real world, my avatar has the exact same pixel composition as yours.

 Whatever you can do it with it, I can.
-Except you now bear a financial loss in pursuit of this "ownership", because people told you it means something.
+Except you now bear a financial loss in pursuit of this "ownership" because people told you it means something.

 ### Your 'get-rich-quick' chances are miniscule.